AdaCore/training_material/courses/comprehensive_rust_training/150_borrowing/02_borrowck.rst

    introduces :rust:`c` to make the code compile.
 -  After that change, the compiler realizes that :rust:`b` is only ever used before the new mutable borrow of :rust:`a` through :rust:`c`.
-This is a feature of the borrow checker called "non-lexical lifetimes".
+This is a feature of the borrow checker called :dfn:`non-lexical lifetimes`.
 -  The exclusive reference constraint is quite strong.
 Rust uses it to ensure that data races do not occur.
 Rust also *relies* on this constraint to optimize code.
 For example, a value behind a shared